top of page

 This is one of the greatest crimes ever perpetrated against the people of the UK.
 There are those calling it a racially or religiously motivated crime.
 I set it in the context of the class struggle that has been waged against the working class from above these past few decades.
 The middle class and upper middle class liberals, the educated, certified people who owe their social position and wealth to the class structure, who are openly apologising (and secretly cheering), do so on class ground rather than race and religion.
 Race and religion to them are just preferences and prejudices on their political and value hierarchy.
 They may well be in for a shock and a surprise in the near future, but no-one but themselves ever thought these characters were smart and far-sighted?

 There are people demanding a national inquiry.
 Labour are refusing, as the Conservatives refused in 2022.
 I find the demand incoherent.
 In face of systemic institutional failure embracing every department of government, people are placing faith in a national inquiry conducted from within that corrupted establishment.
 But, yes, all those involved by way of action and inaction - the police, the local authorities, the social services, the politicians, the crown prosecution service, Parliament, academics and the academy, charities and NGOs all need to be brought to account … I wonder if the people demanding a national inquiry to ensure such accountability quite see the scale of the problem.
 That’s the entire institutional make-up of the country.
 The only people who can bring all those people in all those organisations to account are the people themselves.
 Those who are not fully absorbed in politics and ideology.
 Class war, civil war.
 Institutions won’t cut it.
-If the jig’s up, it’s game on.
+If the jig’s up, then it is game on.
 A people that can’t protect its own children hardly seem powerful enough to take on the establishment and the dominant class.
 It is no wonder that so many prefer to bury the facts behind claims of a false narrative – it saves them having to face reality, show courage, and act.
 Ultimately, we are looking at corruption and cowardice beyond the institutions.
 There is a moral and social failure at work here, not just institutional failure.

 There may be some hope that people, at long last, are waking up to suffering of tens of thousands of white working-class girls at the hands of the rape gangs up and down the country.
 Maybe, possibly.
 The outrage has received a public airing in the past, over ten, fifteen years ago, and people have chosen to look away.
 Denial may be cowardice, it may be an attempt to avoid a reality that is too difficult to deal with.
 Throw the accusations of racism on top of any concern, and you can understand why people look away and run away.
 It is still cowardice.
 I hesitate to say that this has been the greatest cover up in modern British history.
 I hate to compare.
 As a Hillsborough survivor I think the enormity of the Hillsborough cover-up takes some beating.
 But it’s not the only one.
 Working class people can expect no justice.
 Imagine if identities here had been reversed and multiple groups of white working class men had been targeting underage Muslim girls, and imagine the reaction.
 Does anyone think that the police and politicians would have been taking no action?
 Or the media and the academy would have been running stories about false narratives?